archway-network/archway-docs/docs/overview/about.md

 Gas payments remain one of the critical barriers to delivering a simple, intuitive user experience for dApps.
 Archway supports gasless transactions through the use of pool accounts.
 A dApp can pull funds from a common pool to sponsor gas payments and completely abstract away that complexity and friction for their end users.

-To fund the balance of the pool account, a developer can use the fees and rewards generated by the dApp itself.
+To fund the pool account balance, a developer can use the fees and rewards generated by the dApp itself.
 In effect, the dApp gets a 50% discount on each transaction from gas rebates along with inflation rewards and contract fees that are potentially available as a bonus.

 By recycling these funds, dApps have the option to dramatically reduce or eliminate the gas burden for end users, leading to a smoother onboarding process and stronger retention over time.